- Symptoms & Signs

 What are the symptoms of a brain tumor?

 The symptoms of a tumor depend on how big it is and where it is in the brain.
 Some slow-growing tumors may not cause any symptoms at first.
-Eventually, the tumor may put pressure on the brain that may cause the signs and symptoms below
+Eventually, the tumor may put pressure on the brain, which may cause the signs and symptoms below:

 - Another common scenario in which a brain tumor is first detected involves a person who is otherwise healthy having a sudden onset of seizures or fits.

 Other common signs and symptoms include the following:

 - Numbness or tingling in the arms or legs